Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 - **Indian_pines**

 **The Indian Pines dataset was collected by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) over Indiana, USA.
 It is publicly accessible at https://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes and comprises 145 × 145 pixels with a spatial resolution of approximately 20 m.
 After removing 20 water absorption bands (104–105, 150–163, and 220), 200 spectral bands covering the wavelength range from 400 to 2500 nm are used.
-Figure 4 displays the original image, the ground truth map, and the corresponding 16 land-cover class labels along with the pixel count for each category.**
+Figure 4 shows the pseudo-color image, the ground truth, and the corresponding class labels along with the number of samples for each class.**